The initial team defines objectives for the assignment and presents these to the client.

+If you've read our general introduction to consulting careers, you'll have a good idea of what the profession is all about.
+But you may still have questions about what you'll actually be doing as a graduate consultant.
 Fact-finding, making recommendations and updating the client are part of the job for any graduate assigned to a management consulting project.
 Often one stage of the assignment overlaps with another and the length and character of the whole thing will vary depending on the client, their business and the issues being tackled.
-Here are the key elements (simplified, of course!) of a typical assigment:
+Here are the key elements (simplified, of course) of a typical assigment:

 1. Defining The initial team examines a client's situation and identifies issues to tackle.
 It defines objectives for the assignment and presents these to the client.
 Graduate roles: researching the company and collating information (eg financial data).